Overview

 3

 This course will introduce how systemic diseases can have eye implications and must not be overlooked when considering diagnosis of an eye disease or disorder.
-The course will also focus on medication classifications, safe medication calculations and safe medication administration, alongside an introduction to common ocular medications and OTC products.
+The course will also focus on medication classifications, safe medication calculations, and safe medication administration, alongside an introduction to common ocular medications and over the counter (OTC) products.

 3